top of page

 Red Racer Snails are natural algae grazers, making them excellent tank helpers.
 They’ll happily munch on algae growing on glass, rocks, and decorations.
 However, supplementing their diet ensures they stay healthy:

-• Algae wafers
+• Algae Wafers

-• Blanched vegetables (courgette, spinach, cucumber)
+• Blanched Vegetables (courgette, spinach, cucumber)

-• Calcium-rich foods to maintain a strong shell
+• Calcium-Rich Foods to maintain a strong shell

-Buy snail fool in store and online
+Buy snail food in store and online.

 Suitable Tank Mates